open/close all folders

 - Turbo Episode 20: Through a flashback, we have Shu telling Fubuki that Beyblade isn't just about practice and hard work.
 It's also about having fun.
 And Shu knows this because a friend taught him that.
 And who was that friend?
 Valt Aoi himself!

-- Turbo Episode 31: No matter what happens, Ranjiro will look out for Aiger, even as the latter struggles with possession.
-He shows this particularly by tagging along with Aiger as he goes off to a mysterious place known only as Dead Gran.
+- Turbo Episode 31: No matter what happens, Ranjiro will look out for Aiger, even as the latter struggles with his dark resonance.
+He shows this particularly by tagging along with Aiger as he goes off to a mysterious place known only as the Dread Tower.

 - Turbo Episode 32: Free actively helping Valt master his newly reforged Turbo Valtryek bey.
 He's really come a long way since Evolution.